cfw-guide/dsi.cfw.guide/_pages/en_US/replacing-system-menu-with-dsimenu++.md

     - This works around a bug that can break the SDNAND
     - You will need to make these writeable again temporarily when you want to change system settings
 8. Navigate to `title/00030004` on your SD card
-9. Copy `appgen.exe` or `appgen.py` to `title/00030004` on your SD card
+9. Copy `launcharggen` to `title/00030004` on your SD card
-10. Run `appgen`
+10. Run `launcharggen`
     - A new `dsiware` folder will be created
+    - These contain `.launcharg` files, which tell DSiMenu++ where it can find DSiWare
 11. Move the `dsiware` folder to `roms` on your SD card
     - The two folders should be *merged*, if prompted
 12. Eject your SD card, and insert it in your DSi

 ## Instructions
 1. Power on your DSi while holding **SELECT**